 From the Memorandum of Association, 1903 (revised 1948 and amended in 1998 by resolution made under Section 75 of The Charities Act 1993 )

-Nowadays we achieve our aims through our ownership and management of Annals of Botany, AoB PLANTS and the AoBBlog.
+Nowadays we achieve our aims through our ownership and management of the journals Annals of Botany, AoB PLANTS, in silico Plants, the web log BotanyOne and the newsletterThe Week in Botany (specimen issue here, subscribe here).
 Thanks to our ‘not for profit’ constitution, we can increase the general benefit of these titles by supporting them financially from our investments and by giving grants-in-aid for a variety of related activites in plant science.

 In the face of the currently overwhelming volume and diversity of work being produced in plant science, we are concerned to publish only the most significant and potentially useful botanical findings and opinions, from whatever sources these might emerge.
 Within a commitment to open and transparent decision-making, we support the principle and practice of rigorous external peer review and we demand the full traceability of all opinions advanced by our journals' contributors.